James Harden scores 48 points, Rockets win 9th in row | New Country 923

-Harden was 16 of 29 from the field and had eight rebounds to help the Rockets (20-4) win for the 12th time in 13 road games this season.
-Chris Paul added 24 points, and Trevor Ariza had 13.
+Harden hit 16 of 29 shots and grabbed eight rebounds, while Chris Paul scored 24 points and Trevor Ariza had 13 for Houston.
+The Rockets’ 20-4 record is the best by percentage in the NBA this season.

+“We’re riding high right now.
+That’s great.
+We know we’ll have some bumps.
+We have a lot of things to figure out, but we just keep getting better and grinding it out,” Houston coach Mike D’Antoni said.

-Damian Lillard tied a franchise record with nine 3-pointers and had 35 points for Portland (13-12).
-C.J.
-McCollum had 28 points, and Al-Farouq Aminu added 15, all on 3-pointers.
+Houston took a good punch from Portland, which was trying to end a three-game home court losing streak.
+Damian Lillard tied a franchise record with nine 3-pointers and scored 35 points, while C.J.
+McCollum had 28 for the Blazers (13-12).

-Portland put Houston in a hole early in the third quarter, scoring 11 consecutive points to take a 78-72 lead.
-The lead grew was at 14 late in the third quarter when Lillard limped to the bench, favoring his right foot.
+“It was disappointing to lose. .
+We had a lot of good efforts from a lot of different players.
+It was good to be in a game at the end against a really good team,” Portland coach Terry Stotts said.

+Houston hasn’t had a close game in a while, particularly with Paul returning to action from an early season knee injury.
+That changed Saturday as Portland built a 98-84 lead after three quarters, though Lillard started the fourth quarter with an ice bag on his right foot after limping to the bench.

+Harden went 6 of 7 during the fourth quarter, including five layups.

+“We went small and they had to adjust to us . once they did that, we had shooters on the court and the lane was wide open.
+So it was layup, layup, layup, 3-ball,” Harden said.

-With Lillard’s foot on ice, Houston launched a rally, pulling to 103-98 when Lillard returned with seven minutes remaining.
+With Lillard’s foot on ice, Houston launched a rally, pulling to 103-98 when Lillard returned with 7 minutes remaining.
 But the Rockets had momentum, and took a 110-109 lead on Ariza’s 3-pointer.

-The Rockets never trailed again, outscoring Portland 14-6 during the final three minutes.
+The Rockets never trailed again, outscoring Portland 14-6 during the final 3 minutes.

-Lillard hit a pair of 3-pointers but also drew two fouls during the first three minutes.
+The Blazers, eager not to finish a home stand 0-4, were aggressive early, as Lillard hit two 3-pointers but also drew two fouls during the first 3 minutes.
 Midway through the first quarter, Lillard stepped in front of Paul and earned a charging foul, touching off a battle of words that resulted in technicals to Portland’s Meyers Leonard and Paul.

 Lillard’s 3-pointer gave Portland its largest lead of the first half at 57-46, but Houston outscored the Blazers 16-5 during the final 5:37 to pull even at 62 at halftime.